-- What kind of layers can be found in an overlay network stack and what do they do? - How would such a stack relate to the TCP/IP stack?
-How would you combine them? - Do the layers of an overlay stack and those of the TCP/IP stack perform similar functions?
+- Generally speaking, what is the purpose of an overlay?
+And what is the purpose of an underlay? - What kind of layers can be found in an overlay network stack and what responsibilities do they have? - Do the layers of an overlay stack and those of the TCP/IP stack perform similar functions?
 What are they?
 Are they redundant?